J0hn1975/MS3-LyricFinder/README.md

 > 6. An error page to show if I have enterted an incorrect URL.
 > 7. The ability to edit and delete lyrics added by the user.
 > 8. A site that has clear login and registration pages.
+> 9. A profile page displayed.

 ## Site owner goals
 The main goal of this site is to present song lyrics on a website that is easy to navigate.
-> 9. A way of contact the site owner with any issues related to the site.
+> 10. A way of contact the site owner with any issues related to the site.
-> 10. Present the end user with a clear and simple navigaion menu.
+> 11. Present the end user with a clear and simple navigaion menu.
-> 11. The ability to add, edit and delete lyrics.
+> 12. The ability to add, edit and delete lyrics.
-> 12. Make a site that is responsive across all devices.
+> 13. Make a site that is responsive across all devices.
-> 13. A site that provides feedback and validation.
+> 14. A site that provides feedback and validation.
+> 15. Abilty to edit or delete genres
-> 14. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
+> 16. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
 ---

 ## Structure